Penguin-Spy/ReloadHotbar/README.md

-# ReloadHotbar
+# Reload Hotbar
-Loads any changes made to the `hotbar.nbt` file when the "Saved Hotbars" tab in the creative menu is clicked.
+Loads any changes made to the `hotbar.nbt` file when the "Saved Hotbars" tab in the creative menu is clicked, or when using the "Load Hotbar Activator" hotkey.
-Changes made in Minecraft are not saved until the game closes, this is vanilla behavior.
-Changing this would require more work than I really feel like doing right now, do `/data get entity @s SelectedItem` if you need to bring an item out of Minecraft and edit it.
+Changes made in Minecraft (via the "Save Hotbar Activator" hotkey) are automatically saved in vanilla, this mod just modifies loading to work the same.

 Uses the [Fabric launcher](https://fabricmc.net/use/), does not use the Fabric API.

+# License
+Licensed under MIT.
+Copyright (c) 2021-2024 Penguin_Spy